 Extracting the Corner 3 endpoint URI from the response from the SMP server.

-This funcitonality is provided in the accessor.py module and validation is done in a single test case called test_accessor.py.
+This functionality is provided in the accessor.py module and validation is done in a single test case called test_accessor.py.

 Execute the "Start-to-Finish" test as reference in the more detailed instructions for running the test cases.